Irving Thalberg: Early years

 Thalberg was born in Brooklyn, to German Jewish immigrant parents, William and Henrietta (Haymann).
 Shortly after birth, he was diagnosed with "blue baby syndrome", caused by a congenital disease that limited the oxygen supply to his heart.
 The prognosis from the family's doctor and specialists was that he might live to the age of twenty, or at most, to thirty.

 During his high school years in Brooklyn, he began having attacks of chest pains, dizziness and fatigue.
 This affected his ability to study, though until that time he was a good student.
 When he was 17 he contracted rheumatic fever, and was confined to bed for a year.
 His mother, in order to prevent him falling too far behind other students, brought him homework from school, books, and tutors to teach him at home.
 She also hoped that the schoolwork and reading would distract him from the "tantalizing sounds" of children playing outside his window.

 With little to entertain him, he read books as a main activity.
 He devoured popular novels, classics, plays, and biographies.
 His books, of necessity, replaced the streets of New York, and led to his interest in classical philosophy and philosophers, such as William James.
+He later read the works of Upton Sinclair and Bernard Shaw, which converted him to socialism.
+In 1917, his mother (a Socialist Party activist herself), introduced him to mayoral candidate Morris Hillquit, who was impressed with the young Thalberg and hired him as a speechwriter.
+Besides writing them, Thalberg made his own soapbox speeches in Union Square on Hillquit's behalf, facing intimidation from Tammany Hall thugs as he did so.
+Although Hillquit put up a strong performance, he ultimately lost the election and Thalberg was jaded to politics in general and socialism in particular.

 When Thalberg returned to school, he finished high school but lacked the stamina for college, which he felt would have required constant late-night studying and cramming for exams.
 Instead, he took part-time jobs as a store clerk, and in the evenings, to gain some job skills, taught himself typing, shorthand and Spanish at a night vocational school.
 When he turned 18, he placed an advertisement in the local newspaper hoping to find better work: